arend-lang/site/src/documentation/tutorial/PartI/equalityex.md

 {%endarend%}

 There are usually many ways to choose constructors for inductive definitions.
-To define a predicate inductively, we need to come up with a set of axioms that characterise the predicate.
+To define a predicate inductively, we need to come up with a set of axioms that characterize the predicate.

 For example, for {%ard%}LessOrEq{%endard%} we chose two axioms:
 1) 0 <= m for all m, 2) if n <= m, then suc n <= suc m for all n, m.
 Every inequality can be derived from these axioms.
-But this is not the only way to characterise {%ard%}LessOrEq{%endard%}.
+But this is not the only way to characterize {%ard%}LessOrEq{%endard%}.
 For example, we could use the following two axioms:
 1) n <= n for all n, 2) if n <= m, then n <= suc m for all n, m:

 {%arend%}